zd3nik/XtermBoatSinker/README.md

 More info:

-    Message          Details
+    Client Message   Details
     ========================================================================================
-    G                Request game info message.
+    G                Request game info.
 See "Game Info Message" below.
     P|text           Ping.
 The server will echo the exact same message back.
     J|name|board     Join the current game using the specified player name.
                      - Server will respond with J|name if successful.
-                     - Server will respond with E|message unsuccessful but you may retry.
+                     - Server will respond with E|message if unsuccessful but you may retry.
                      - See "Board Value" below for details about board value.
     S|player|X|Y     Fire a shot at specified player's board at specified X,Y coordinates.
-    K|reason         Skip your turn, ignored if it's not your turn.
+    K|reason         Skip your turn.
+Ignored if it's not your turn.
 Reason is optional.
     M|player|text    Send a text message to the specified player.
                      - If player is empty send text to all players.
                      - Ignored if text is empty.